Raising Whole-Brain Children Through Adventure

 3. Engage, Don’t Enrage

-Avoid escalating conflict through:
+Avoid escalating the child’s emotional state through:

 • shouting,